 - If the Embargo Policy is violated, the abstract may be withdrawn by ASH from presentation at the annual meeting and from publication.

-- View more detailed information about the Society's Embargo Policy.
-Please contact ASH Communications Specialist Stephen Fitzmaurice at email@example.com or 202-552-4927 with any questions.
+- More detailed information about the Society's Embargo Policy is located on the ASH website.
+Please contact ASH Communications Specialist Leah Enser at firstname.lastname@example.org or 202-552-4927 with any questions.

 How to Submit a Late-Breaking Abstract